clasp-developers/clasp/README.md

 See the [RELEASE-NOTES](RELEASE-NOTES)

 ### Building Clasp
-At the moment, Clasp is supported on Linux and Mac OS X. On these systems, you should be able to build it from source.
+At the moment, Clasp is supported on Linux, Mac OS X and FreeBSD.
+On these systems, you should be able to build it from source.

 [Follow the instructions.](https://github.com/clasp-developers/clasp/wiki/Build-Instructions)

 In case things go wrong, the quickest way to get help is to either [file an issue](#reporting-problems), or to [chat with us directly](#irc).

-Building on most systems will take around 8-12GB of memory and ~1-2 hours with a relatively modern processor, so be prepared to watch a movie or do some other useful work until Clasp is all done.
-You may also want to activate a large enough swap file if your system does not have enough DRAM.

-Building can be greately accelerated if you have a multi-core machine - but it requires a specially configured version of the Boehm garbage collector found here: (https://github.com/clasp-developers/forkable-boehm.git)

-Currently there are no binary releases available.
+Building takes a lot of resources.
+In parallel mode ('USE_PARALLEL_BUILD = True' in wscript.config) you will not be able to survive with only 8 GB of RAM and it will be 1-2 hours build time.
+If you have 8 GB of RAM you can turn off the parallel build which will then run for a day or so.
+Make sure to have some paging space ("swapfile") configured.

 There is a docker image for a superset of Clasp called [Cando](https://hub.docker.com/r/drmeister/cando/)

+Currently there are no binary releases available, however you can extract a working /opt/clasp tree for Debian 10 out of the docker image.

 ### Common Lisp Ecosystem Support
 Clasp supports the following major components: